 It’s inversely proportional to the amplitude.
 That means that a decline in amplitude will cause the rate to increase.
 If the amplitude is low, a balance wheel doesn’t have to “travel” that far so it takes less time to complete a beat.

 That’s why so many older watches on eBay and flea markets run too fast.
 Dirt and hardened lubrication caused the amplitude to drop and the rate to increase.

 A sticky or magnetized hairspring has the same effect.
 A magnetized hairspring will cause the watch to run much too fast and it’s one of the most common reasons that a watch doesn’t keep good time.

-Finally, the position of the watch can also have a lot of influence on the rate.
+Finally, the position of the watch also has some influence.

 In the horizontal positions (dial up and dial down) most of the downward pressure of the balance pinion is on the capstone, lubricated with some Moebius 9010.
 The friction is minimal and doesn’t affect time-keeping.

-In the vertical positions, the friction is much greater because of a larger surface contact of the balance staff with the jewel hole walls.
+In the vertical positions, the friction is much greater because of larger surface contact of the balance staff with the jewel hole walls.
 A change from a horizontal position to a vertical position causes a swing in the amplitude which in turn causes a fluctuation in the rate.